-Andrew Jack, Probate and Wills specialist considers the need for appointing a specialist when it comes to making your Will.
+Andrew Jack, Probate and Wills Solicitor considers the need for appointing a qualified legal specialist when it comes to making your Will.

 Let me begin with a cautionary tale of an estate in which I was recently involved.